mrkjdy/website/static/posts/pattern-matching/post.md

 This brings us to Rust!
 Its syntax is more of a happy medium between imperative programming and functional programming.
-It should be easier to read for imperative-brained developers while also offering the purity of functional programming. 😁
+It should be easier to read for imperative-brained developers while also offering the purity and safety of functional programming. 😁

 First, let's dip our toes in with the Fibonacci example from before: